-The series "Grundlehren der mathematischen Wissenschaften" (subtitled Comprehensive Studies in Mathematics), Springer’s first series in higher mathematics, was founded by Richard Courant in 1920.
-The Grundlehren were conceived as a series of modern textbooks.
-This character is obvious in the first 60-70 volumes, but the series underwent a number of significant changes after World War II.
-Outwardly, the change was in language.
-Whereas the overwhelming majority of the first 100 volumes were published in German, the following volumes are nearly all in English.
+Grundlehren der mathematischen Wissenschaften (subtitled Comprehensive Studies in Mathematics), Springer’s first series in higher mathematics, was founded by Richard Courant in 1920.
+It was conceived as a series of modern textbooks.
+A number of significant changes appear after World War II.
+Outwardly, the change was in language: whereas most of the first 100 volumes were published in German, the following volumes are almost all in English.
 A more important change concerns the contents of the books.
-The original objective of the Grundlehren had been to lead students to the principal results and to recent research questions in a single relatively elementary and easily readable book.
-Good examples are van der Waerden’s two-volume Introduction to Algebra or the two famous volumes on Methods of Mathematical Physics by Courant and Hilbert.
+The original objective of the Grundlehren had been to lead readers to the principal results and to recent research questions in a single relatively elementary and accessible book.
+Good examples are van der Waerden’s 2-volume Introduction to Algebra or the two famous volumes of Courant and Hilbert on Methods of Mathematical Physics.

-Today, it is often no longer possible to start very low and, in one or two comprehensive volumes, end up at the frontiers of current research.
-This explains why many of the later volumes are both more specialized and more advanced.
-Nevertheless, most of the books in the series are meant to be textbooks of a kind, with occasional reference works or research monographs.
+Today, it is seldom possible to start at the basics and, in one volume or even two, reach the frontiers of current research.
+Thus many later volumes are both more specialized and more advanced.
+Nevertheless, most volumes of the series are meant to be textbooks of a kind, with occasional reference works or pure research monographs.
 Each book should lead up to current research, without over-emphasizing the author’s own interests.
-There should be proofs, though not necessarily always complete ones, of all the major statements enunciated.
-However, the presentation should remain that of an expository volume.
-Examples of books that fit this description are the book by Siegel and Moser on Celestial Mechanics, Federer’s Geometric Measure Theory, or Hörmander’s Analysis of Linear Partial Differential Operators.
-This list could easily be extended but these few examples should suffice to show what the Grundlehren stand for.
-A very important criterion for whether a book should or not go into the Grundlehren is that of its longevity: a Grundlehren volume should continue to have an impact over many years.
-The tastes of the editors play a pivotal role in the selection of topics.
-Topics should be of current mathematical relevance, and not too narrow.Our characterization of Grundlehren leaves ample room for freedom of style and presentation.
-Authors are encouraged to follow their individual style, but should always have the interests of the readers in mind when presenting their subject.
-The inclusion of exercises and historical information is encouraged.
+Proofs of the major statements should be enunciated, however the presentation should remain expository.
+Examples of books that fit this description are Maclane's Homology, Siegel & Moser on Celestial Mechanics, Gilbarg & Trudinger on Elliptic PDE of Second Order, Dafermos's Hyperbolic Conservation Laws in Continuum Physics ...
+Longevity is an important criterion: a GL volume should continue to have an impact over many years.Topics should be of current mathematical relevance, and not too narrow.